prasantadh/c-review/README.md

 1. Run the `make` command.
 What is the error?
 What is the fix?
 2. It is usually NOT a good idea to commit an executable file on git.
 Why?
-How can you ignore the executable you are producing in this repo?
+How can you make git ignore the executable you are producing in this repo?
 3. Run `make` twice.
 What is the inefficiency?
 What is the fix (at least two possible)?
 4. From your `main.c` file, print the value of only constant defined in `status.h`.
 What is the error?
 What is the fix (at least two possible)?